ggilmore/livestreamerFM/README.md

     livestreamerConfigLocation = /Users/gmgilmore/

 The options that you can choose from are `player` , `delay` , `ipAndPort` , and `livestreamerConfigLocation`.
 All these options are optional (heh) - you can include any of them, or none of them.
+They are also case-insensitive.

 The file should be a plain text file with each new line having the following format: